HenryPSF/aerolab-challenge/README.md

 # Electronics Store
- Electronics store a single page application create with ReactJs which permits the user claims electronic products based on the user redeem points
+ Electronics store a single page application create with ReactJs which permits the user redeem electronic products based on the user redeem points

  ## UML
  The image below shows the entities that interact in the application.